-Grants to Virginia Commonwealth University and the Virginia Community College System will support four-year pathways in humanities and select arts disciplines between VCU and John Tyler Community College and J. Sargeant Reynolds Community College and will accelerate baccalaureate degree completion and strengthen faculty collaboration between the partner institutions.
+Grants to Virginia Commonwealth University (VCU) and the Virginia Community College System support four-year pathways in humanities and select arts disciplines between VCU and John Tyler Community College and J. Sargeant Reynolds Community College and aim to accelerate baccalaureate degree completion and strengthen faculty collaboration between the partner institutions.

 El Paso, Texas

 The Humanities Collaborative, supported by grants to the University of Texas at El Paso and El Paso Community College, aims to streamline humanities transfers and collaboration between humanities faculty.

 The partnership assists humanities students in completing their degrees at Miami Dade College and transferring to Florida International University, and strengthen faculty and staff collaborations between the institutions.

 Companion grants to The Community College of Baltimore County and Johns Hopkins University support the transfer of humanities students from two-year to four-year institutions, as well as innovative teaching practices in the humanities.